transloadit/uppy/website/src/docs/uppy.md

 ### `uppy.setFileState(fileID, state)`

 Update the state for a single file.
-This is mostly useful for plugins that may want to store data on file objects, or that need to pass file-specific configuration to other plugins that support it.
+This is mostly useful for plugins that may want to store data on file objects, or that need to pass file-specific configurations to other plugins that support it.

 `fileID` is the string file ID. `state` is an object that will be merged into the file's state object.